emusayev/JobRecruitingTalentWebsite/README.md

-URL: http://skillseek.ga or http://www.skillseek.ga Currently our AWS Server is Shut off.
+URL: http://skillseek.ga or http://www.skillseek.ga Currently our AWS Server is not working.